hyungkwonko/hyungkwonko.github.io/_posts/2019-01-28-operating-system-berkeley.md

 ## [](#header-2)<span style="color:#088A08"> *Virtualizing Resources* </span>

 Memory holds the complete working state of the process.

-CPU is a kind of transient thing, while the memory has the state
+CPU is a kind of transient thing, while the memory has the state.

 <br/>